oar-team/kameleon/docs/source/grid5000_tutorial.rst

   Steps can be declared in independent files that improves the degree of reusability.

 * Microsteps: procedures composed of shell commands.
-The goal of dividing steps into microsteps is the possibility of activating certain actions within a step.
+The goal of dividing steps into microsteps is the possibility of activating certain actions within a step and performing a better checkpoint.

 The Kameleon hierarchy encourages the reuse (shareability) of code and modularity of procedures.

-The minimal building block are the commands exec_ which wraps shell commands adding a simple error handling and interactivenes in case of a problem.
+The minimal building block are the commands *exec_* which wraps shell commands adding a simple error handling and interactivenes in case of a problem.
 These commands are executed in a given context.
 Which could be: local, in, out.
 They can be used as follows::